-There is no greater compliment I can give about North Indian food than that it matches my mum’s home cooking.
+There is no greater compliment I can give to a restaurant serving North Indian food than that it reminds me of my mum’s home cooking.
 So it’s not an accolade I give lightly.

 It is one I give to Delhi Grill having finally made my way to this new Chapel Market Indian restaurant in Angel Islington last month.